 About Sherree McKellar

 Before Covid, she was a docent at the Honolulu Museum of Art specializing in school tours.
-In the past she served as Education Coordinator for Windward Artists Guild, served on the board of the Association of Hawaii Artists.
+In the past she served as Education Coordinator for Windward Artists Guild and served on the board of the Association of Hawaii Artists.
 She is the past Art-in-the-Park coordinator for LaniKailua Outdoor Circle’s I Love Kailua Town Party.
 She assists the manager of Kalapawai Deli in lining up the artists to exhibit their work.
 If you are interested, contact her.